vinisalazar/cv/index.md

 I am passionate about the oceans, microbes, computers and teaching programming to other biologists and scientists.
 Also enjoy scaling computational experiments.

-If you need more info about my academic work, please visit my <a href="http://lattes.cnpq.br/361505026219311">Lattes page</a> listed above (available in Portuguese only).
+If you need more info about my academic work, please visit my <a href="http://lattes.cnpq.br/361505026219311">Lattes page</a> listed above.
 Feel free to reach out by e-mail or through my GitHub profile.

 ## Currently